 Where temporary funding from the Resolution Fund will be used to accomplish the stabilisation of a bank, such funds will be recovered from shareholders and unsecured creditors (subject to the principle that no creditor should be worse off in stabilisation than in a winding up) or if necessary by way of contribution from the financial system more widely.

 The Resolution Fund will be in addition to the administrative financial resources required by the authority and which will be paid for by an administration levy payable by the Jersey banks and from other sources.

 The Law will apply to any person registered to carry on deposit taking business under the Banking Business (Jersey) Law 1991 and any Jersey incorporated company which is a parent or subsidiary of a person so registered.

-It therefore applies to Jersey subsidiaries or branches of foreign banking groups established in Jersey.
-The Law permits the Authority to recognise foreign resolution actions or, where the foreign resolution actions might endanger financial stability in Jersey or where Jersey depositors would not receive equal treatment with the depositors in the bank's home or other jurisdictions, to undertake its own action in respect of such branches or subsidiaries of foreign banking groups.
+It therefore will apply to Jersey subsidiaries or branches of foreign banking groups established in Jersey.
+The Law will permit the Authority to recognise foreign resolution actions or, where the foreign resolution actions might endanger financial stability in Jersey or where Jersey depositors would not receive equal treatment with the depositors in the bank's home or other jurisdictions, to undertake its own action in respect of such branches or subsidiaries of foreign banking groups.